-199. The Republic of Moldova recognizes utility models if they concern the constructive execution of means of production and of consumer goods or their component parts and if they are novel and are susceptible of industrial application.
+199. The representative of Moldova stated that Moldovan law recognized utility models if they concern the constructive execution of means of production and of consumer goods or their component parts and if they are novel and are susceptible of industrial application.
 The certificate of registration is the title of protection of a utility model.
 The utility model application shall be filed with the AGEPI and it shall contain the following documents: a request with information concerning the applicant (inventor), or his successor in title; description; claims; drawing and graphics, if necessary.
 These documents ensure the priority rights of the application from the date of filing of the application with the AGEPI.

-200. In case of refusal, a patent application may be converted into a utility model application with an initial priority date.
+200. He added that in case of refusal, a patent application could be converted into a utility model application with an initial priority date.
 In this case, the applicant shall, after 3 months from the decision of refusal but not later than 4 years from the filing date of the application, file a request for utility model registration for the same object with the AGEPI with the priority request of the initial filing date.
 The transformation of a utility model application into a patent application for the invention is possible up to the acceptation prior to the decision for utility model registration.
 In this case the priority date shall be the date of the initial deposit.
 The certificate is valid for five years from the filing date.